Marlamin/WoWFormatTest/README.md

 - [CSDBCReader](http://marlamin.com/u/CSDBCReader.dll)

 ## Thanks
+- TOM_RUS
+- JustMak
+- BoogieMan
+- WoWDev wiki authors
-Many thanks to TOM_RUS, JustMaku, BoogieMan and all the people they base their work on
+- ..and all the people the above people base their work on